sai-venkii/Attendance-Tracker/README.md

 ## Getting Started

-This project serves as a strating point for Flutter applications, it is an Attendance Portal app for Students with the Primary objective to minimize proxies and enchance accessibility for both students and staff.
-This application draws inspiration from a research paper, you can access the paper [here.](https://journal.ump.edu.my/ijsecs/article/view/705/143)
-The research highlights the effectiveness of combining multiple verification methods to enhance attendance systems.
+This project serves as a staring point for Flutter applications, it is an Attendance Portal app for Students with the Primary objective to minimize proxies and enhance accessibility for both students and staff.
+This application draws inspiration from a research paper, which can be accessed [here. ](https://journal.ump.edu.my/ijsecs/article/view/705/143) The research highlights the effectiveness of combining multiple verification methods to enhance attendance systems.
 ## Features
--- > Qr Code scanning: Provides a quick and secure way for students to mark their attendance.
+#### .
+Qr Code scanning: Provides a quick and secure way for students to mark their attendance.
--- > Unique Device Identification Number: Ensures the device used for marking attendance is registered.
+#### .
+Unique Device Identification Number: Ensures the device used for marking attendance is registered.
--- > GPS: Ensures Attendance is being marked from within the designated classroom.
+#### .
+GPS: Ensures Attendance is being marked from within the designated classroom.
--- > Timestamp: Captures the time of attendance for accurate records.
+#### .
+Timestamp: Captures the time of attendance for accurate records.

 A few snapshots of the project:
 ![mainPage](https://github.com/user-attachments/assets/9bf28661-9cf3-4d3c-9b51-8ca9c2548846)